-'A spring, a well'.
+- 'A spring, a well'.
 This may have been adopted into Old English as funta, but Gelling, Signposts pp. 83-6, sees that as a direct adoption from British Latin funta < fontis, at least in the south, where it may refer specifically to wells with artificial structures (see also Hawkins 2015).
 However, this is unlikely to apply to the Font Burn Ntb, PNNtb p.
 38, ERN p.
-160: this seems to represent either a unique Brittonic adoption of Latin fons, fontis, or an Anglicised form of Brittonic fönton influenced by later Old English font 'a baptismal font'.
+160: this seems to represent either a unique Brittonic adoption of Latin fons, fontis, or an Anglicised form of Brittonic fönton influenced by later Old English font 'a baptismal font'; in either case, the extension of the sense to serve as a stream-name seems unlikely to have occurred in Brittonic, it was more probably some English speakers' interpretation of the name (see Parsons 2022, p.
+114, responding to Coe 2000 pp. 13-14). - c2) Mossfennon Pbl (Glenholm) CPNS p.
+378 + mayes-; cf. Maesfynnon, now Maes y Ffynnon, Crm.

-c2) Mossfennon Pbl (Glenholm) CPNS p.
-378 + mayes-.
-Terringzean Ayrs (Cumnock) CPNS p.
-360 + $\mathbf{tre}\beta$ - + - $\ddot{\mathbf{r}}$ [\mathbf{r}]-, with lenition of f, but this would be abnormal in Brittonic; the palatalisation indicated by -ynze- may have arisen in Gaelic pronunication, but see also under $\mathbf{tre}\beta$.
+Terringzean Ayrs (Cumnock) CPNS p. $360 + \text{tre}\beta - + -\text{i}[r]$ -, with lenition of f, but this would be abnormal in Brittonic; the palatalisation indicated by -ynze- may have arisen in Gaelic pronunciation, but see also under $\text{tre}\beta$.